Wireless Network Scheduling with Discrete Propagation Delays: Theorems and Algorithms: Scheduling Rate Region

-We first discuss networks with a binary collision profile, i.e., $\mc I(l)$ is a subset of $\mc L$.

-\begin{lemma} Consider a network $(\mc L,\mc I,D_{\mc L})$ with a binary collision profile.
-A framed schedule $S$ of frame length $T_F\geq 2D^*+1$ is collision free if and only if for any link $l$ that is active in a frame, all links $l'\in \mc I(l)$ are inactive in the same frame. \end{lemma}
+\begin{lemma} A framed schedule $S$ with a frame length $T_F\geq 3D^*+1$ is collision-free if and only if for any link $l$ that is active in a frame, for all $\theta\in \mc I(l)$, there exists a certain $l'\in \theta$ that is inactive in the same frame. \end{lemma} \begin{IEEEproof} A framed schedule is also a guarded schedule, where a collision can only be generated by links within the same frame.
+Therefore, the sufficiency of the lemma holds (even without the condition that $T_F\geq 3D^*+1$).

-Proved in Appendix~\ref{app:framed}, Lemma~\ref{lemma:cf1b} says that for a collision-free, framed schedule $S$ of frame length $T_F\geq 2D^*+1$, the set of all the active links in each frame is an independent set of $(\mc L,\mc I)$.
-The next theorem is proved in Appendix~\ref{app:framed}.